yambo-code/yambopy/README.md

 yambopy
 =======

-Create automatic workflows for yambo using python.
+Create automatic workflows for yambo and quantum espresso using python.
+Do pre/post-processing, data analysis and plotting for yambo and quantum espresso.

 Yambo official website: http://www.yambo-code.org/